-The master schedule and teacher classes for the school year are designed on the classes students decide upon the prior year.
+The master schedule and teacher classes for the school year are designed based on student completed course request forms.
 Students will only be allowed to change their schedule if: (1) they have already taken the class, (2) they do not meet the requirements for the class, (3) a class is needed to meet graduation requirements.